lukepighetti/flutter_fb_arch/README.md

 Find an easy way to access User and all your services.
 I like `Provider<User>` and `mixin FirebaseServices`.

-Data goes up, Firebase RTDB acts as a repository, data is dispatched out.
+Data goes up, Firebase RTDB acts as a repository, data is dispatched to your streams and to firebase.
 The architecture is extremely simple and very fast to write and quite powerful.